ppvastar/kedro_to_dataiku/README.md

 - Convert Kedro pipelines into Dataiku flow
 - Create flow zones in Dataiku project based on Kedro pipeline-determined nodes grouping
 - Load all raw input data for the Kedro project into corresponding datasets in Dataiku proeject
-- PySpark supported through PySpark recipes in Dataiku
+- Support PySpark through PySpark recipes in Dataiku

-## Caution
+- Clone source code from git repository

+## Constraints on Kedro project
 - All outputs (including intermediate outputs) of Kedro nodes must be either Pandas DataFrame or PySpark DataFrame.
 - Inputs for Kedro nodes must be Pandas DataFrame, PySpark DataFrame, dictionary of Pandas DataFrame, or Parameters.
 - Intermediate outputs (not registered in Kedro catalog) in Kedro pipeline will also be saved into Datasets in Dataiku.
-That is the reason why intermediate outputs should also be Pandas/PySpark DataFrame types.
+That is the reason why the intermediate outputs should also be Pandas/PySpark DataFrame types.
+- If there are local data files, it is required to define the file paths in templated format (https://kedro.readthedocs.io/en/stable/kedro.config.TemplatedConfigLoader.html), with the macro named as ${data_prefix} and given value in conf/local/globals.yml.
+Example:
+    ```sh
+    ### data location
+    data
+      --01_raw
+        --sales.csv

+    ### In conf/base/catalog.yml:
+    sales:
+      <<: *csv_tab
+      filepath: ${data_prefix}/01_raw/sales.csv

+    ### in conf/local/globals.yml:
+    data_prefix: data/
+    ```
+- In order to create Dataiku zones in flow automatically, there must be several pipeplines defined (except the __default__ pipeline) in context.pipelines.
+The keys of context.pipelines are used to define zones and outputs in one pipepine are placed in the corresponding zone.
+For example, if there are pipelines defined as the following, then we can use  ["int","primary","master","modeling"] to define the zones.

+    ```sh
+    return {
+        "int": int,
+        "primary": primary,
+        "master": master,
+        "modeling": modeling,
+        "__default__": (
+                    intermediate
+                    + primary
+                    + master
+                    + modeling
+                ),
+    }
+    ```
 ## Installation

 As the package depends on dataiku which is internal module in DSS instance, it is recommneded to install and use this package inside Dataiku DSS.